-Like millions of people around the world, I’ve been dismayed, angered, outraged and at times, terrified at what’s been happening in the US over the last few years.
-I, like so many would very much like to see this president brought down – especially if he is as corrupt as he and many of his associates appear to be.
-I’m anxious to know what the SC’s Investigation reveals and as we may be getting closer to that, I thought now would be a good time to bring out this song.
+Like millions of people around the world, I’ve been dismayed, angered, outraged and at times, terrified at what’s been happening in the U.S. over the last few years.
+It appears though, that the walls may be starting to close in on POTUS and that revelations may soon come to light – so I thought now would be a good time to bring out this song.

 …it’s a hopeful song… a little sinister sounding at moments, because so much surrounding ’45’ is – and so I wanted that to come across… and the fear.
 But the overall takeaway should be that the truth won’t be suppressed… if the people demand it… and the media are supported… and hopefully, it will set us all free.

 For The Birds